MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/ios-objc.md

 1. Download the 1DS SDK for iOS.

-1. The SDK is available as a ZIP file.
-Click the following link to download it.
+2. The SDK is available as a ZIP file.
+Click the following link to download it: [download the iOS SDK](https://github.com/Microsoft/AppCenter-SDK-Apple/releases/latest)

-1. Download the iOS SDK

-1. Integrate the SDK into your project In this step, you’ll configure your project to link-in the 1DS SDK libraries.
+3. Integrate the SDK into your project In this step, you’ll configure your project to link-in the 1DS SDK libraries.

-1. Make sure that your project has modules enabled.
+- Make sure that your project has modules enabled.

-1. Unzip the SDK archive and copy the AppCenter.framework and AppCenterAnalytics.framework
+- Unzip the SDK archive and copy the AppCenter.framework and AppCenterAnalytics.framework
 frameworks from the iOS folder.

-1. Create a new folder named Frameworks inside your project folder, and paste the frameworks into this.
+- Create a new folder named Frameworks inside your project folder, and paste the frameworks into this.

-1. Add the SDK frameworks to the project in Xcode:
+- Add the SDK frameworks to the project in Xcode:

-1. Drag and drop all the frameworks into Xcode's Project Navigator.
+ * Drag and drop all the frameworks into Xcode's Project Navigator.

-1. A dialog will appear, make sure your app target is checked.
+ * A dialog will appear, make sure your app target is checked.
 Then click Finish.

-1. Make sure the .frameworks have been added to the project and target correctly.
+- Make sure the .frameworks have been added to the project and target correctly.

-1. Select your project in Xcode's project navigator.
+ * Select your project in Xcode's project navigator.

-1. Select your app target.
+ * Select your app target.

-1. In the General tab, verify that
+ * In the General tab, verify that
   - None of the .frameworks have been added to Embedded Binaries.
   - The section about Linked Frameworks and Libraries contains all .frameworks.
 Remove duplicates and add missing frameworks if necessary.

-1. In the Build Phases tab, verify that
+ * In the Build Phases tab, verify that
   - All .framework files have been added to Link Binary With Libraries.
   - None of the .frameworks have been added to Embed Frameworks.

-Note that all .frameworks are distributed as statically linked, "fake" frameworks.
+ * Note that all .frameworks are distributed as statically linked, "fake" frameworks.

-Open your AppDelegate.m file and add the following import statements:
+4. Open your AppDelegate.m file and add the following import statements:

+**Objective-C**

 ```
 // Objective-C
 @import AppCenter;
 @import AppCenterAnalytics;
 ```

+**Swift**
 ```
 // Swift
 import AppCenter
 import AppCenterAnalytics
 ```

-Add the start method and start tracking events.
+5. Add the start method and start tracking events.

-Start the SDK from an app
+ - Start the SDK from an app

-Insert the following line to start the SDK in your app's AppDelegate.m class in the didFinishLaunchingWithOptions: method.
+ - Insert the following line to start the SDK in your app's AppDelegate.m class in the didFinishLaunchingWithOptions: method.
 Use this if you only have a single target configured.

+**Objective-C**

 ```
 // Objective-C